ansible/workshops/exercises/ansible_security/1.3-snort/README.md

 The last task outputs the rule which was found by the role.
 As you can see, it is the rule we previously added.

-Congratulation!
+Congratulations!
 You have completed the first steps of automating Snort with Ansible.
 Head back to the exercise overview and continue with the next step.

 ----